BrianMMcClain/concourse-example-app/README.md

-# README
+# Concourse Example App

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a very simple rails app designed to demonstrate the Concourse CI pipeline.
+The application will read and write articles (but not edit) and contains a small handful of tests to drive the testing pipeline.